-Start the chain saw and place it on firm ground.
+Place the chain saw on firm ground and start it.
 Make sure the chain does not touch the ground or any other object.

 Grasp the saw firmly, wrapping your fingers and thumbs around the handles.

 Apply full throttle and activate the chain brake by tilting your wrist forward onto the front hand guard.
 Do not let go of the front handle.